 I was diagnosed with lumbar DDD at 16 and diagnosed with 2 herniated discs in my early twenties.
-I suffered with these conditions for 18 years and endured a seemingly endless barrage of tests, treatments and therapies.
+I suffered with these conditions for many years and endured a seemingly endless barrage of tests, treatments and therapies.
 Nothing helped my pain and my symptoms actually grew worse every passing year.

 I was so frustrated by this ordeal and by the cluelessness of my care providers.
 Every doctor thought they had the solution and enrolled me in their answer to my pain problem at significant financial cost.
 When the program failed, as they all did, the doctor would typically shrug their shoulders and have an “Oh well, I tried” attitude.

 Despite huge variations in treatment and care approach, not one doctor, chiropractor or therapist ever deviated far from the original diagnosis.
 All of them simply accepted that the herniated discs must have been the source of my pain.
 Of course, I had no idea that disc conditions rarely cause ongoing pain, since none of these doctors ever mentioned it to me.
-Thank God I began to do independent research and discovered the truth.
+Thankfully I began to do independent research and discovered the truth.

-Once I learned the facts about herniated discs, it did not take me long to discover that my pain was due to ischemia all along.
+Once I learned the truth about herniated discs, it did not take me long to discover that my pain was due to ischemia all along.
 I used knowledge therapy to end my pain and enjoyed many years completely pain-free, despite still having the disc issues.

 If you have a diagnosed lumbar herniated disc and can not find relief, I implore you to reconsider your diagnosis, rather than simply keep changing treatments.
 This is the key to recovering from a lumbar herniated disc for millions of people.
 An objective spinal neurologist can help to be sure you are on the right path towards a cure, instead of wasting time and money for nothing.